AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 ### Understanding Code Quality Testing {#understanding-code-quality-testing}

-In Code Quality Testing, the source code is scanned to ensure that it deployments meets certain quality criteria.
+In Code Quality Testing, the source code is scanned to ensure that it meets certain quality criteria.
 Currently, this is implemented by a combination of SonarQube and content package-level examination using OakPAL.
 There are over 100 rules combining generic Java rules and AEM-specific rules.
 Some of the AEM-specific rules are created based on best practices from AEM Engineering and are referred to as [Custom Code Quality Rules](/help/using/custom-code-quality-rules.md).

+>[!NOTE]
-You can download the list of rules [here](/help/using/assets/CodeQuality-rules-latest.xlsx).
+>You can download the complete list of rules [here](/help/using/assets/CodeQuality-rules-latest.xlsx).

 The results of this step is delivered as *Rating*.
 The table below summarizes the ratings for various test criteria: